Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 How many false positives can you expect?
 And at which sample size is a positive trial more likely to be a true positive than a false positive?

-For each sample size in the range of 1 to 100 I simulated 1000 drug-trial pairs where each drug had a 19% chance of being effective (i.e., with a tORR >= 57% efficacy threshold).
+For each sample size in the range of 1 to 100 I simulated 1000 drug-trial pairs where each drug had a 19% chance of being effective (i.e., with a $$tORR \ge 57%$$ efficacy threshold).
 If the combination was more effective than the monotherapy the tORR was randomly generated by a uniform distribution to be between 57% and 100%.
 If the drug was ineffective, the combination took the pembrolizumab monotherapy tORR, assumed to be 46%.
 The actual results were randomly sampled from a binomial distribution.
 Below the results of the simulation are plotted.

 {% include FDRplot.html %}